 The document provides guidance for assessing whether packaging to be taken offsite is waste or not and if waste, whether it is waste packaging or not and whether it should be classified as hazardous or non-hazardous.
 It includes a method that allows for the weight of the packaging to be taken into account and is intended to be complementary to the joint environment agencies’ Technical Guidance WM3.
 The guidance will also support companies in the context of resource efficiency and the concept of the circular economy.

-The guidance can be downloaded here Industry guidance on the assessment and classification of waste packaging WP1 July 2017 Trade Associations involved include British Association for Chemical Specialities, British Aerosol Manufacturers’ Association, British Adhesives and Sealants Association, British Coatings Federation, British Plastics Federation, Chemical Business Association, Chemical Industries Association, International Fragrance Association, Industrial Packaging Association, Solvents Industry Association, and United Kingdom Lubricants Association Waste Classification: Guidance on the classification and assessment of waste WM3 https://www.gov.uk/government/publications/waste-classification-technical-guidance
+The guidance can be downloaded here Industry Assessment and Classification of Packaging Waste WP1 Rev1 Trade Associations involved include British Association for Chemical Specialities, British Aerosol Manufacturers’ Association, British Adhesives and Sealants Association, British Coatings Federation, British Plastics Federation, Chemical Business Association, Chemical Industries Association, International Fragrance Association, Industrial Packaging Association, Solvents Industry Association, and United Kingdom Lubricants Association Waste Classification: Guidance on the classification and assessment of waste WM3